VP, Advanced Analytics

 My study experience at New Paltz took me to where I am right now.
-In the workplace, I take full advantage of the economic analytical skills and knowledge I acquired in a classroom.
+In the workplace, I took full advantage of the economic analytical skills and knowledge I acquired in a classroom.
 Economic concepts such as division of labor and economy of scale work as a tool to understand the optional business activity model that multinational corporations implement globally.
-After New Paltz, I moved myself from a classroom to an office at the gigantic financial institution, and I work together with my peers to make clients’ transactions happen, enhance their client experience, and run the economy on a daily basis.
+After New Paltz, I moved myself from a classroom to an office at the gigantic financial institution, and I worked together with my peers to make clients’ transactions happen, enhance their client experience, and run the economy on a daily basis.

 As an international student whose mother tongue is not English, keeping up with classroom lectures, completing homework assignments, all in the foreign language, were a huge challenge throughout my college life.
 Oftentimes, I had my back against the wall.
 Though in hindsight, the time and energy I spent for reading through course material, working on difficult homework assignments and delivering a good result are now rewarding.
 Also, being proficient in English at a multinational corporation like Citi gave me a plethora of opportunities because the working language at international firms tends to be English.
 In fact, via the proprietary network of Citi, I worked with my partners with diverse backgrounds across regions.